March 7, 2021

 Include your Bengal in the Easter celebration as much as possible, but remember to take a few precautions to ensure your celebration does not include a trip to the vet.

-We are wishing you and your Bengal cats a safe and very Happy Easter from all of us at Quality Bengal Kittens.
+We wish you and your Bengal cats a safe and very Happy Easter from all of us at Quality Bengal Kittens.